 Extension has great tools to help keep you on track to managing your credit reports.
 The Fair Credit Reporting Act provides individuals with the opportunity to receive a Free Credit Report every 12 months at the individuals request.
-There are three nationwide companies who participate in this program: Equifax, Experian and TransUnion – which allows individuals to use each […]
+There are three nationwide companies who participate in this program: Equifax, Experian and TransUnion.
+Typically, individuals can obtain their most […]

 During the past year in Wisconsin, complaints to the Federal Trade Commission went from several hundred a month to a peak of 56,000 complaints in March 2021.
 The top complaint involved fraud, most often related to online shopping, followed by complaints about credit bureaus and financial services.
 Identity theft was the third most common complaint […]